khulnasoft-lab/khulnasoft-ui/src/components/base/new_dropdowns/disclosure/disclosure_dropdown.md

 It also has a required property `items` that must be an array of links/actions.

 Groups can be at most one level deep: a group can only contain actions/links.
-Items and groups _cannot_ be siblings.
-Either all items are actions/links, or they are all groups.

 To render custom group labels, use the `group-label` scoped slot: